deepjyoti30/DynamicPaper/README.md

     ```
 ## Pro Tip

+1. In case you are using a VPN or don't want to use IP, add your location in the config file.

-1. If you still want to use it, you can by installing <a href="https://github.com/l3ib/nitrogen">nitrogen</a> and then following the above steps.
+2. If you still want to use it, you can by installing <a href="https://github.com/l3ib/nitrogen">nitrogen</a> and then following the above steps.

-2. In case you want to download the wallpapers manually, then download them to some directory and update WALL_DIR in the config file.
+3. In case you want to download the wallpapers manually, then download them to some directory and update WALL_DIR in the config file.
 These are some places you can get the wallpapers from : https://files.rb.gd/mojave_dynamic.zip | https://drive.google.com/open?id=1UCR5ikwGQh3rLbPbxc4r1xTaiIbGG1Lf